 Key to customer focus is the ability to communicate effectively with them and provide relevant information when it’s requested.
 Good customer communication has always relied on a well-staffed and effective multi-channel contact centre.

 Much focus is placed on a contact centre’s agents and even its management; what is not always given due consideration is the technology that keeps it operational.
 And yet this technology is critical to the success of such a contact centre.
-With this in mind, here are five key features that any good contact centre solution should have.
+With this in mind, here are five key features that any good call centre solution should have.

-- Having the ability to choose your own device is critical to modern call centres.
+- Having the ability to choose your own device is critical to a modern call centre solution.
 Depending on the specific needs of the call centre, some may choose to have desktop devices, PC soft clients or a combination of both.
 Any of these choices need to be flexible enough to work with each other without sacrificing functionality, thus making day to day duties of the agents and the supervisors much easier.

 - A critical component is connectivity, as this is vital in respect of both reliability and redundancy within a contact centre.
-In particular, if the centre utilises a voice over IP (VoIP) solution, good connectivity is a non-negotiable.
+In particular, if the centre utilises a voice over IP (VOIP) solution, good connectivity is non-negotiable.
 This means having a dedicated fibre line with a failover solution that uses a different transmission medium, such as microwave.

 - Access to statistics and reporting, a facility that enables centre managers to understand from a glance at the wallboards exactly what is happening within the centre, is vital.
 It also enables them to focus on both queue monitoring – keeping track of numbers of calls answered or abandoned, hold time and similar statistical measurements – as well as the agents themselves.
 By better understanding agent actions and reactions, managers can more easily maintain service thresholds.